qibolee/LeetCode/README.md

 c++ solution for leetcode

-I am try to complish all solution
+I am try to accomplish all solution